ergoplatform/ergodocs/README.md

 - Move more research papers into markdown so they're indexed and searchable.
 - Transfer over any remaining information from ergonaut.space
 - Missing text bottom of modes of operation
+- Tidy Light Nodes page (on learn the basics)